kittu2104/colinchflutter.github.io/_posts/2023/09/18/2023-09-18-10-51-10-586456-how-to-implement-a-workout-tracker-app-with-alarm-notifications-in-flutter.md

 share: true
 ---

 In today's fast-paced world, keeping track of your workouts and staying consistent with your fitness goals can be challenging.
-Fortunately, Flutter, a cross-platform framework developed by Google, allows us to build beautiful and versatile mobile applications quickly.
+Fortunately, a cross-platform framework developed by Google, allows us to build beautiful and versatile mobile applications quickly.
 In this tutorial, we will guide you through the process of building a workout tracker app with alarm notifications in Flutter.

 ## Prerequisites